-State Agency Monitoring
+SHOW SLIDE: State Agency Monitoring

 State agencies conducting procurement reviews in conjunction with, or as a separate review from, the administrative review process must ensure SFA compliance with the Buy American provision.
-Review how the State agency will determine if the SFA is in compliance with the Buy American provision.
+Let's review how the State agency will determine if the SFA is in compliance with the Buy American provision.